adamnovitch/weaver-class/README.md

 ### Sword Training
 As a Weaver, you have trained with various swords.
 At first level you gain proficiency in shortswords, scimitars, and longswords.

-### Parry
+### Saber Defense
-At 1st level, while you are holding a Dagger, Scimitar, Shortsword, or Longsword, as a reaction you can add your proficiency bonus to your AC to possibly deflect one incoming weapon attack.
+At 1st level, while you are holding a Dagger, Scimitar, Shortsword, or Longsword, as a reaction you can add your proficiency bonus to your AC.
+This increase lasts until your next turn unless you take damage from a weapon attack or spell.

 ### Cantrips
 At 1st level, choose 2 Cantrips from the Weaver spell list.
 You know these two Cantrips and can cast them at will.